 ARTE 7996.
 Thesis Continuation.
 0 Hours.

 Explores the theories and practices of information design through studio projects.
 Investigates visual systems and information structures such as maps, timelines, charts, and diagrams.
 Emphasizes the creative process of organizing, visualizing, and communicating data by seeking to make complex information easier to understand and use.
 Requires graduate standing or permission of program coordinator or instructor.

 ARTG 5110.
 Information Design History.
 4 Hours.

 Investigates the history of visualization practices across disciplines and in relation to technology developments.
 Critically examines seminal visualizations in social, cultural, and technological contexts by means of discussions and writing activities in a seminar format.
 Requires graduate standing or permission of program coordinator or instructor.

 ARTG 5120.
 Information Design Research Methods.
 4 Hours.

 Examines qualitative and quantitative research methods pertinent to information communication systems.
 Through discussion and writing activities, offers students an opportunity to investigate varied inquiry toward the development of researchable questions, argument formation, and assessment methodologies.
 Requires graduate standing or permission of program coordinator or instructor.

 ARTG 5130.
 Visual Communication for Information Design.
 4 Hours.

 Explores graphic and typographic theory, principles, and practices.
 Introduces students to visual communication design with a primary focus on typography as the fundamental means of conveying content.
 Readings locate design and typography within the larger history of visual art and writing development.
 Covers methods of organizing content through hierarchy and spatial organization of grid structures.
 Considers relationships between positive and negative space, depth perception, transparency, and color theory.
-Prereq.
-Information design and visualization students only.
+Requires graduate standing or permission of program coordinator or instructor.

 ARTG 5310.
 Visual Cognition.
 4 Hours.

 Introduces human visual cognition as it applies to information design and visualization.
 Focuses on perception, attention, pattern recognition, information acquisition, memory, and creation of mental models.
 Explores reasoning, cognition, decision making, and problem solving in relation to visual artifacts.
 Requires graduate standing or permission of program coordinator or instructor.

 ARTG 5320.
 Statistics Basics for Designers.
 4 Hours.

 Offers design students an opportunity to obtain the necessary skills to collect, summarize, analyze, and interpret data.
 Introduces concepts and methods in statistical reasoning and analysis.
 Topics include data mining, comparison, assessment, and delivery.
 Requires graduate standing or permission of program coordinator or instructor.

 ARTG 5330.
 Visualization Technologies.
 4 Hours.

 Introduces programming languages that allow computational analysis and digital delivery of dynamic information.
 Examines implications of environmental and personal sensor data sources, mobile collection and analysis of data, real-time networked data sets, and social use of shared data visualization tools.
-Prereq.
-Graduate standing.
+May be repeated once.

 ARTG 5600.
 Experience Design Studio 1—Principles.
 4 Hours.

 Offers a context for a cohesive experience through interaction, movement, and understanding, which builds on previous knowledge of audiences and applications.
 Offers students hands-on project development of systems, artifacts, communication, environments, or service offerings focusing on the unique personal experience of the audience exposed to the semester-long project.
 Experience design is a holistic approach to design that investigates the human experience in specific situations to improve its quality, given an understanding of human goals, needs, and desires.
 Offers students an opportunity to develop competency in tools used to create the various elements that create the context for experiences in specific situations and events.
 Undergraduate seniors admitted with permission of instructor.

 ARTG 5610.
 Design Systems.
 4 Hours.

 Explores a systems-based perspective on our environment by addressing questions that are fundamental to design practice: What is a system, and what are the different types?
 How do we observe, analyze, and represent systems?
 What interactions can we have with systems and what are the different types of interaction?
 Explores structures and processes for the design of systemic relationships between people, artifacts, environments, and activities.
 Systems may be physical, virtual, social, or a combination.
 Through discussion, writing, diagramming, and project exercises, offers students an opportunity to learn principles of systems theory and explore the connection between design methods and systems thinking.
 Undergraduate seniors admitted with permission of instructor.

 ARTG 5620.
 Notational Systems for Experience.
 4 Hours.

 Examines theoretical foundations, concepts, and methods of visual notational systems used in the effective analysis and communication of existing experiences and in the envisioning of conditions for future experiences.
 Notational systems are sets of graphic signs and codes that denote or prescribe specific actions, forces, operations, events, or performances that occur over time.
 Students engage with concepts and models through readings, discussion, case study analyses, and speculative design projects.
 Evaluates the role that notational systems play in documenting, analyzing, and understanding the human goals, actions, behaviors, and perceptions key to experience and assesses their value in designing for agency and new experiences.
-Undergraduate seniors admitted with permission of instructor; understanding a design process and knowledge of studio critique practices are recommended.
+Undergraduate seniors admitted with permission of instructor.
+Understanding a design process and knowledge of studio critique practices recommended.

 Continues the exploration of data representations in a variety of media.
 Focuses on interactive and time-based techniques.
 Emphasizes computational methods of data collection, manipulation, and encoding.
 Requires graduate standing or permission of program coordinator or instructor.
 May be repeated once.

 ARTG 6110.
 Information Design Theory and Critical Thinking.
 4 Hours.

 Continues the exploration of theories of information design and visualization through focused projects that are intended to lead to development of a thesis project.
-Prereq.
-ARTG 6100; information design and visualization students only.
+Requires graduate standing or permission of program coordinator or instructor.

 ARTG 6310.
 Design for Behavior and Experience.
 4 Hours.

 Examines the potential of interfaces as mediators between information and users.
 Explores iterative prototyping and research methods to analyze patterns of behavior and implications of interface on effective communication.
 Utilizes observation, empathy, ethnography, and participatory design methods to offer students an opportunity to increase their understanding of audiences’ and stakeholders’ motivations and expectations.
-Prereq.
-Information design and visualization MFA students only.
+Requires graduate standing or permission of program coordinator or instructor.

 ARTG 6320.
 Design of Information-Rich Environments.
 4 Hours.

 Explores methods of information organization, presentation, and navigation in physical space.
 Introduces concepts of wayshowing and embodiment and examines the bridging of physical and virtual spaces through the use of mobile and locative technologies.
 Encourages collaborative studio projects exploring interventions in public or urban environments and in exhibit-based learning environments.
-Prereq.
-Information design and visualization MFA students only.
+Undergraduate students may seek permission of instructor.